 If you leave your bike unattended for more than 12 hours

 If your bike is stolen while you use it to earn money, for example as a courier

 Any theft where you cannot give proof of ownership

-Read the policy document carefully to make sure you know when your bike is fully protected.
+Read the bicycle theft insurance policy document carefully to make sure you know when your bike is fully protected.
 You can check what locks you need to use to secure your bike here.